macCesar/purgeTSS/README.md

 > purgetss u
 ```

-Use this command to update **purgeTSS** to the latest version.
+Use this command to update **PurgeTSS** to the latest version.

-We constantly update **purgeTSS** to add new features, to include the latest versions of Tailwind, Tailwind UI, FontAwesome, etc., and for bug fixes.
+We constantly update **PurgeTSS** to add new features, to include the latest versions of Tailwind, Tailwind UI, FontAwesome, etc., and for bug fixes.

 ## sudo-update
 If you need to use `sudo` to install NPM modules, please use `purgetss sudo-update`